 Father Pegues concludes his exposition of the virtue of prudence by discussing sins opposed to prudence on account of excess.
-Two types of sins opposed to prudence on account of excess are false prudence and false solicitude.
+Such sins include varieties of false prudence and false solicitude.

 False prudence is “that complexity of sins which vitiate the true character of prudence by seeking an end that is bad, or by exceeding the limits of prudence in choosing wrong means to an end.”
 Prudence of the flesh is a kind of false prudence, for “it consists in disposing our life in the interests of the flesh which is served as an end.”
 It is a mortal sin “whenever the interests of the flesh are looked upon as the last end; if, however, these interests are not looked upon as the last end and as not ordained to the last true end of human life, then the sin is only venial.”